precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 The main things at this point that we'd like to call to your attention are:

 * Using aliases helps your brain along.
-Most of us aren't geared to remember that turnout ID 100 is the station siding entrance turnout, so defining aliases makes these numbers easier to digest and work with when referring to them in myAutomation.h.
+Most of us aren't geared to remember that turnout/point ID 100 is the station siding entrance turnout/point, so defining aliases makes these numbers easier to digest and work with when referring to them in myAutomation.h.
 * You can expand your I/O devices as you need.
 The Mega2560 provides easily for 42 available I/O pins (A2 to A15, and 22 to 49), but when you exceed this limit, you can very easily expand this using I/O expanders such as the MCP23017.
 This means you don't need to have all these devices up front and can start with just the Mega2560.
 * Use virtual blocks to safely control automation of your layout.
 With appropriate use of ``RESERVE()`` and ``FREE()`` along with appropriate location of sensors, you can safely have a number of different trains traversing all sorts of layouts without colliding.
 * EX-RAIL is an incredibly powerful piece of software that can automate the most basic, simple layout functions as well as provide fully automated, prototypical operation of an entire layout which is limited only by your imagination.